Bread & Roses 2025/2

 Ghent: Academia Press/Amsab-ISG, 2010, 294 p., ill., soft cover

-A new view on the history of the socialist party.
-And a critical analysis of the recent past of this party.
-Those are the ingredients of this book.
-Smoothly written and amply illustrated, it is a fascinating journey through 125 years of social and political history.
+A new perspective on the history of the socialist party.
+And a critical analysis of the party's recent past.
+These are the ingredients of this book.
+Smoothly written and richly illustrated, it's a captivating journey through 125 years of social and political history.

 Geert Van Goethem & Walter Pauli